gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - accumulation of transformed prior organization as stronger sub-threshold pressure without renewed lower-order relational reopening
 - increased permeability of a restored independent regime under repeated historical reactivation pressure
 - distinction between recurrent softening pressure and strengthening recurrent softening pressure
+- stabilization of accumulated sub-threshold shaping pressure as a near-threshold boundary condition without triggering immediate relational reopening or reverting to inert independent persistence

 ---

 ## What has not yet been tested

 The following remain untested:
+- whether a near-threshold boundary state under strengthening recurrent sub-threshold pressure can persist across multiple slices as a stable condition in its own right, rather than resolving into relational reopening or decaying back into inert independent persistence
 - whether the restored clearer-independent regime under strengthening recurrent softening pressure re-stabilizes, continues softening, or reopens into genuine lower-order relation
 - whether strengthening repeated sub-threshold reactivation pressure from transformed prior organization can accumulate into a true renewed relational corridor
 - whether strengthening recurrent softening pressure fades again, stabilizes as a standing precursor condition, or crosses into authentic relational re-entry